25 Tips on Saving Money for Beginners

-This article containing 25 easy and quick tips on saving money isn't meant to tell you what to do.
-I'm not an "expert" on some television show.
+This article containing 25 quick and easy tips on saving money isn't meant to tell you what to do.
+I'm not an "expert", like those on some television show or YouTube channel.
 I'm someone who goes to work, earns a paycheck, and decides what I need to spend the money I earned on.
 Whether it be on a house, car, food, medical bills, or entertainment.

 The difference is that over time I saw my bills increase, but not my pay.
 So I had to learn what I needed to cut back on in order to make ends meet and eventually start saving money.
-In order to help others (and yes, earn money by writing online), I wanted to share these tips on order to help people out.
+In order to help others, I wanted to share these tips in order to help people out.

 Before getting to the tips, watch the video below.
 Realize you are not alone in trying to save money or having trouble making ends meet.
 We all go through it!